Suffolk (Slow Travel)

 About this book

-Bradt’s Suffolk makes a virtue of being selective and pointing the reader to the cream of the area.
-It is organised into locales to encourage ‘stay put’ tourism, with the opportunity to explore each locale thoroughly.
-There are also plenty of options for car-free travel: walking, cycling, river boats and local buses and trains.
-Written in an entertaining style, and offering a personal narrative, authoritative information and interesting anecdotes, Bradt’s Suffolk is the ideal companion with which to discover this charming corner of England.
+This guide makes a virtue of being selective, pointing readers to the cream of the area.
+It is organised into locales to encourage ‘stay put’ tourism and thorough exploration.
+It suggests options for car-free travel: walking, cycling, river boats, buses and trains.
+Written in an entertaining yet authoritative style, Bradt’s Suffolk (Slow Travel) is the ideal companion with which to discover this county.